jamesbachini/Solidity-SBT-Soul-Bound-Token/README.md

-# Soul Bound Tokens (SBT's)
+# Soulbound Token Example (SBT in Solidity)

-An experiment in Soul Bound Tokens (SBT's) following Vitalik's co-authored whitepaper at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763
+An experiment in Soulbound Tokens (SBT's) following Vitalik's co-authored whitepaper at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763

 On a side-note I propose a rename to Non-Transferable Tokens NTT's

-Soul bound tokens (aka soulbound tokens) have been proposed as a method of allocating non-transferable data to an ethereum address.
+Soulbound tokens have been proposed as a method of allocating non-transferable data to an ethereum address.

 Where as an ERC20 or NFT token can be transferred between users SBT's are static and cannot be moved between accounts.